nmensah-bobafett/nmensah-bobafett/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...A game
+- 🔭 I’m currently working on ...Data Structures & Algoritms
 - 🌱 I’m currently learning ...Data Structures & Algorithms
 - 👯 I’m looking to collaborate on ...
 Visual Studio
 - 🤔 I’m looking for help with ...AWS